Changes to the Fundamentals of Actuarial Practice (FAP) Course in 2020

 For additional information about transition details, visit the FAP Transition Deadlines and Credit page.

 Can I Choose to Transfer from the Current FAP to the New FAP?

-- How will the new Interim Assessment (IA) be graded?
+How will the new End-of-Module Assessments be graded?

-- Candidates will receive credit for the IA after they separately pass each of the seven End-of-Module Assessments.
+Candidates will receive credit for an End-of-Module Assessment after they separately pass each of the seven End-of-Module Assessments.

-- How do I retake the IA in the new FAP?
+How do I retake an End-of-Module Assessment in the new FAP?

-- In the new FAP, what happens to my Module and IA credit if I do not complete the entire program before my final extension expires?
+In the new FAP, what happens to my Module and Assessment credit if I do not complete the entire program before my final extension expires?

 FAP inquiries may be directed to email@example.com